-Although it's wearing camouflage, the GT's new styling includes a lower front and rear than the current car, as well as shorter overhangs and a shorter wheelbase.
+Although it's camouflaged, these are the clearest images of the GT's new styling includes a lower front and rear, headlights and rear lights, as well as shorter overhangs and a shorter wheelbase.

 The Continental range will be significantly lighter than the outgoing model, Bentley boss Wolfgang Dürheimer has said.